janverschelde/PHCpack/src/doc/source/options.rst

 Through the options -s, -r, -p, and -v, the user can go through the stages separately.

+The most computational intensive stage in the solver is in the path tracking.
+Shared memory multitasked path trackers are available in the path trackers for both the polyhedral homotopies to solve a random coefficient system and for the artificial-parameter homotopy towards the target system.
+See the documentation for the option phc -t below.

 phc -c : Irreducible decomposition for solution components
 ----------------------------------------------------------